 Once the material is sorted and removed, analysis proceeds using a variety of other microscopic techniques.
 Synthetic fibers are initially identified using the polarized light microscope.
 Examinations and comparisons can be conducted using the laboratory comparison microscope.
 More sophisticated chemical analysis on fibers and paints can be conducted using the micro-Fourier Transform Infrared Spectrometer.
 If the fibers or paints are colored these can be spectrally compared on the Visible Microspectrophotometer.

-For evidence beyond the capabilities of a normal microscope, the trace evidence section can utilize a state of the art digital Scanning Electron Microscope.
+For evidence beyond the capabilities of a normal microscope, the trace evidence section can utilize a state-of-the-art digital Scanning Electron Microscope.

 Impression Trace Evidence

 In addition to microscopic evidence, the trace evidence section also deals with physical evidence such as tire and shoeprint impressions.
-These can be found in several different types of materials, such as paint, blood, soil and dust.
-Information can be derived from casts or lifts of these impressions and determinations can be made as to manufacturer and/or type of object that produced them.
+These can be found in several different types of materials, such as paint, blood, soil, and dust.
+Information can be derived from casts or lifts of these impressions and determinations can be made as to the manufacturer and/or type of object that produced them.

-The impression section utilizes both macro and micro casting techniques for comparisons of shoeprints, tireprints and other impressions.
+The impression section utilizes both macro and micro casting techniques for comparisons of shoeprints, tire prints, and other impressions.
 In addition to casting techniques, impressions can be lifted from a variety of surfaces.
 Techniques include gel lifts or utilization of the laboratory's electrostatic lifting device.
 These lifts can then be compared to impressions of known footwear prepared in the laboratory.

 Gunshot Residue on Clothing and Other Items

-The trace evidence examiner is routinely called upon to link hit and run vehicles to crime scenes.
+The trace evidence examiner is routinely called upon to link hit-and-run vehicles to crime scenes.
 This can be accomplished through physical matches involving scene debris such as broken headlights and comparison to areas of corresponding damage on a suspected vehicle.
 Microscopic paint samples left on a victim's clothing or in the roadway can be searched against an automobile paint library containing several hundred known specimens.

 The lab also makes use of the Paint Data Query (PDQ), which is a database of chemical identities of various layers of paint on vehicles.
-These types of searches can provide investigators with a description of a possible hit and run vehicle even when no eyewitnesses exist.
+These types of searches can provide investigators with a description of a possible hit-and-run vehicle even when no eyewitnesses exist.
 If a suspect vehicle is identified, a paint sample can then be obtained and compared both chemically and microscopically to the sample found at the crime scene.

 Forensic Garage

 If a suspect vehicle is identified it can be brought to the laboratory’s forensic garage for a detailed examination.
 Here the trace evidence examiner may examine the speedometer to determine if a speedometer needle slap mark exists.
 This can be used to determine the speed of the vehicle at the moment of impact.
 The filaments in a broken headlight can be examined to determine if they were on during the collision.
-In addition the brake pedal can be examined for shoe print impressions to determine who was driving the car at the moment of impact.
+In addition, the brake pedal can be examined for shoe print impressions to determine who was driving the car at the moment of impact.